MGibbs03/Python_NHS_Analysis/ambulance_staff_doctors/README.md

 3. Compute the mean of `doctors` for each group.

 ## Interpretation
-The result shows whether ambulance‑staffed organisations tend to be larger (more doctors) or not.
+The results shows whether ambulance‑staffed organisations employ more doctors (on average).

 ## Visual
 ![screenshot](Staff.png)